Dynamical formation of black hole binaries in dense star clusters: Rapid cluster evolution code: Conclusions

-In simulating star clusters, there is a trade-off between computational performance and accuracy.
-The accurate modeling of dense stellar environments requires $N$-body codes that implement sophisticated direct integration techniques, or the solution of Fokker--Planck equations with the Monte Carlo method, but these methods require considerable computational power. {\tt Rapster} comes in handy when there is a necessity to quickly obtain a large catalog of results with reasonable accuracy.
+A more accurate modeling of dense stellar environments requires $N$-body codes that implement sophisticated direct integration techniques or the solution of Fokker-Planck equations with Monte Carlo methods, but these approaches require considerable computational power.
+Furthermore, the exact initial conditions of star clusters are uncertain.
+Due to the chaotic character of these systems, even very accurate $N$-body simulations may yield different results, depending on whether residual gas dynamics or other physical effects are taken into account. {\tt Rapster} comes in handy when there is a necessity to quickly obtain a large catalog of results with reasonable accuracy.
 An example of its application in the future is the inference of BBH population hyperparameters, given large catalogs of actual BBH merger events from GW observatories.
+The other benefit of a semianalytic code such as {\tt Rapster} is that one can efficiently explore the dependence of the results on the parameter space of initial conditions.
+By simulating a very large sample of star clusters one can also probe better the tails of the BBH merger distributions, as well as other ``minor'' features that depend on the dynamics.